 Top 10 Dogs Good With Children Part II

-This article is a continuation from Dogs Good With Children Part I. If you haven’t already read Part I of Top Dogs Good With Children then I highly recommend you go back and read through the article before starting this one.
+This article is a continuation of Dogs Good With Children Part I. If you haven’t already read Part I then I highly recommend you go back and read through the article before starting this one.

 Once again I’m going to post my little disclaimer: